d3m02/cpp_grimoire/C++ Notes/Books and courses notes/Effective Modern C++/Chapter 7 - The Concurrency API.md

 }
 ```

 `std::future::share` member function transfers ownership of its shared state to the `std::shared_future` object produced by `share`.
-Each reacting thread needs its own copy of the `std::shared_future` that refers to the shared state, so the `std::shared_future` obtained from `shar` is captured by value by the lambdas running on the reacting threads
+Each reacting thread needs its own copy of the `std::shared_future` that refers to the shared state, so the `std::shared_future` obtained from `share` is captured by value by the lambdas running on the reacting threads
 ```c++
 std::promise<void> p;